Most in new poll say overturning Roe is ‘step backward’

 (The Hill) — Over half of the Americans questioned in a new poll say the Supreme Court’s decision to overturn Roe v.
 Wade is a “step backward” for the U.S.

-In the CBS News/YouGov poll released Sunday, 52 percent of voters said the decision was a “step backward,” while 31 percent say it is a “step forward.”
+In the CBS News/YouGov poll released Sunday, 52% of voters said the decision was a “step backward,” while 31% say it is a “step forward.”
 Seventeen percent said it was neither.

-Overall, the poll found that 59 percent of respondents disapprove of the ruling, and 41 percent approve.
-More than two-thirds of women surveyed — 67 percent — disapproved of the ruling while 33 percent were in favor of it.
+Overall, the poll found that 59% of respondents disapprove of the ruling, and 41% approve.
+More than two-thirds of women surveyed — 67% — disapproved of the ruling while 33% were in favor of it.

-A majority of women in the survey — 56 percent — also said the court’s decision will make their lives worse, while only 16 percent say it will make it better.
+A majority of women in the survey — 56% — also said the court’s decision will make their lives worse, while only 16% say it will make it better.
 Twenty-eight percent of women said it will not make a difference.

 Justices in a 5-4 decision on Friday overturned Roe, sending the future of abortion rights back to states to decide whether they want to ban procedures or tighten restrictions.